If you do not see what you are looking for in my store, you might find inspiration from some of my previous works, which you will find below:

 9 Plaza Road, Tubac AZ 85646

-The Tubac Center of the Arts is located at the main intersection of this village which hosts over 100 world class art galleries and ecclectic shops.
+The Tubac Center of the Arts is located at the main intersection of this village which hosts over 100 world class art galleries and eclectic shops.
 The Center offers a full range of arts programming, seasonal exhibits and opportunities for artists (like me) to exhibit their work.
-After a two-year hiatus, my hats are returning this fall, including some with new Southwestern themes!
+After a two-year hiatus, my hats have returned for the 2019 holiday season, including a few with new Southwestern themes!

 412 South Main Street, Yreka, CA

-You may also have seen my hats at these previous events:
+You may also have encountered my hats at these previous events: